-Holding in % as per Section 16 (4) AktG Voting rights if different from holding Equity Result No. Name and location of the company Total thereof: Direct in % in € m in € bn 203 BIL Leasing GmbH & Co.
+Holding in % as per Section 16 (4) AktG Voting rights if different from holding Equity Result No. Name and location of the company Total thereof: Direct in % in € m in € thou- sands 203 BIL Leasing GmbH & Co.
 Objekt Verwaltungsgebäude Halle KG, Munich 100.00 0.21 -0.4 3

-A profit and loss transfer agreement has been signed with the company.
-Section 264b HGB has been applied with regard to the company's financial statements.
+1) A profit and loss transfer agreement has been signed with the company.

+2) Section 264b HGB has been applied with regard to the company's financial statements.

-9 The company is a special purpose entity.
+3 The company is a special purpose entity.
 4 Section 264 (3) HGB has been applied with regard to the company's financial statements.

-^{av} Section 264 (3) HGB has been applied with regard ^b A public special fund in accordance with the InvG ^e Financial year end: 30 November 7 Financial year end: 31 January n.a.
+The special fund in accordance with the InvG

+Financial year end: 30 November

+Financial year end: 31 January

+n.a.
 No financial statements have been adopted.